curtisahuang/ikuraAPI/README.md

-This was created during my time as a student at Code Chrysalis
+This was created during my time at Code Chrysalis

 The .env file contains the following values (change user and password):
 *****